Choosing for Multiple Ages

 What a great question!
 Have you done our early education placement test with your children yet?
 Each child is so very different, making it prudent to assess each one's actual skills and find his or her ideal starting point.

-It's important to note that there is no one right choice that will work for every situation.
+It's important to note that no one right choice will work for every situation.
 All choices are valid options!
-The idea is to choose the program that best meets the needs of your family.
+The idea is to choose the program that best meets your family's needs.

 However, there are a few situations where one of the other options may be more helpful, so let's compare them.